Eye of the Needle: Book Review

 - Confronts the Antagonists and stops (or fails to stop) them.

 Jack Higgins dealt with the anti-heroic nature of telling the story from the German point of view by making his protagonist, Steiner, highly sympathetic.
 Frederick Forsyth solved the problem by turning the story into a ‘procedural’ and basking in the details of the case.
-Ken Follett takes a middle path in Eye of the Needle, the reader can admire Faber’s professionalism and skill and sympathise with his infatuation with Lucy, and the chase is shown in some detail and from many angles.
+Ken Follett takes a middle path in Eye of the Needle.
+The reader can admire Faber’s professionalism and skill and sympathise with his infatuation with Lucy, and we see the chase in some detail and from many angles.

 All three novels use the standard thriller techniques of keeping the action and the cliffhangers coming, but Ken Follett also deploys another technique – high stakes.